 5. You Rinse Meat Before Cooking

 Rinsing meat off in your sink may get rid of the slime factor, but it contaminates your sink with bacteria that could potentially cause foodborne illness.
 Pat your meat with a paper towel instead to remove any unwanted residue.

-6. Using Nonstick Pans on High Heat With Metal Utensils
+6. You Use Nonstick Pans on High Heat with Metal Utensils

 Turn down the heat when using nonstick pans.
 High temperatures can cause the nonstick lining to release PFCs (perfluorocarbons) in the form of fumes.
 PFCs are linked to liver damage and developmental problems.
 Check with your pan manufacturer to see what temperatures they recommend.